Great quality and very elegant Edwardian occasional table made of yellowwood

 Description

-Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign.
+It adopted significant similarities and references to Roman and Greek ornamentation.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details